Giampiero Pinzi: Lazio

-Giampiero Pinzi came through Lazio’s youth system, joining from Almas Roma, and was promoted to Lazio’s first team in 1999.
-He made his senior debut in the Champions League on 2 November 1999, coming on in the match against Dynamo Kyiv.
-During the 1999-2000 season, he also made three appearances in the Coppa Italia for Lazio, winning both the Serie A title and Coppa Italia, although he did not feature in the league.
+Pinzi came through Lazio's youth system, joining from Almas Roma, and was promoted to Lazio's first team in 1999.
+He made his senior debut in the UEFA Champions League on 2 November 1999, coming on in the match against Dynamo Kyiv.
+During the 1999–2000 season, he also made three appearances in the Coppa Italia for Lazio, winning both the Serie A title and Coppa Italia, although he did not feature in the league.

 Udinese

-After one-year with Lazio in the Serie A signed with League rival Udinese.
+After one-year with [Lazio in the Serie A Pinzi signed with league rivals Udinese.

 Chievo

-On 17 July 2009, Chievo announced that they would be keeping the Udinese midfielder on loan for another season.
+On 17 July 2009, Chievo announced that they would be keeping Pinzi on loan for another season.

 Return to Udinese

 Pinzi returned to Udinese for the 2010–11 Serie A season, after the departure of Gaetano D'Agostino and Simone Pepe.
-Pinzi formed the club's central midfield trio with the energetic Gökhan Inler and Kwadwo Asamoah in Udinese's new 3–5–2 (or 5–3–2 formation); he provided 6 assists.
+Pinzi formed the club's central midfield trio with the energetic Gökhan Inler and Kwadwo Asamoah in Udinese's new 3–5–2 (or 5–3–2 formation); he provided six assists.

 After the departure of Alexis Sánchez, Pinzi changed to play attacking midfielder role, partnered with forward Antonio Di Natale in new 4–1–4–1 (or 4–4–1–1) formation, with Asamoah and Emmanuel Agyemang-Badu as cover against Arsenal.
-With the new signing Gabriel Torje and Diego Fabbrini arrived, Pinzi again formed new partnership role with either or both players.
-After the departure of Torje and arrival of Maicosuel, Pinzi still able to secure a place in starting XI.
+With the new signing Gabriel Torje and Diego Fabbrini arrived, Pinzi again formed a new partnership role with either or both players.
+After the departure of Torje and arrival of Maicosuel, Pinzi was still able to secure a place in starting XI.

-In October 2012, he signed a new contract which last until 30 June 2016.
+In October 2012, he signed a new contract which lasted until 30 June 2016.

 Return to Chievo

-After 15 years played for Udinese, on 31 August 2015, last day of transfer market, Pinzi returned to Chievo, where he had played between 2008 and 2010.
+After 15 years played for Udinese, on 31 August 2015, the last day of transfer market, Pinzi returned to Chievo, where he had played between 2008 and 2010.